dgerosa/corecollapse/README.md

 You are more than welcome to use these waveforms in your research; we kindly ask you to cite our paper above.
 If you want to cite the database specifically, it's [![DOI](https://zenodo.org/badge/145436741.svg)](https://zenodo.org/badge/latestdoi/145436741).

-This material is also available on Christian Ott’s webpage [stellarcollapse.org](http://stellarcollapse.org/gerosaetal2016), together with more resources on stellar collapse.

 ### Waveforms in scalar-tensor theories

 We provide [data files](https://github.com/dgerosa/corecollapse/tree/master/waveforms) of the gravitational-wave waveforms presented in our paper.
 In particular, time-domain and frequency-domain waveforms of all runs entering Figs. 5.3, 5.4 and 5.5 are provided.